 Timothy Wright, MD's Bio

-Timothy M. Wright, MD, is chief R&D officer at Regulus Therapeutics, a clinical-stage biotech firm in San Diego.
+Timothy M. Wright, MD, is a general partner with Time BioVentures.
+He previously served as chief R&D officer at Regulus Therapeutics, a clinical-stage biotech firm in San Diego.
 A native of Wilmington, Del., he earned his bachelor’s in biology at the University of Delaware and received his medical and research training at the Johns Hopkins University School of Medicine (rheumatology, immunology and molecular biology) and the Medical College of Virginia (internal medicine).

 He held academic positions as a physician-scientist at Johns Hopkins and the University of Pittsburgh, where he was the chief of Rheumatology and Clinical Immunology and holder of the Margaret J. Miller Professorship for Arthritis Research before moving to the pharmaceutical industry in 2001.